someengineering/resoto.com/versioned_docs/version-2.X/concepts/graph/index.md

 Resoto stores collected data in a graph database consisting of [nodes](./node.md) representing resources and [edges](./edge.md) representing the relationships between resources.

-This graph can be accessed to find resources via Resoto's powerful [search syntax](../../concepts/search/index.md).
+This graph can be accessed to find resources via Resoto's powerful [search](../search.md).

 <DocCardList />